datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/type-1-error-and-type-2-error.md

 ---
 title: "Types of Errors in Statistical Hypothesis Testing"
-excerpt: "We all make mistakes.
+description: "We all make mistakes.
 The question is, what kind of mistakes."
 date: 2019-05-31
-toc: true
 category:
 - 'Statistical Hypothesis Testing'
-tag:
+tags:
 - 'Statistics'
 - 'Basics'
 - 'Hypothesis Testing'